perladvent/perldotcom/content/article/_pub_1999_10_p5pdigest_THISWEEK-19991017.md

 This touched off a number of interesting discussions:

-1. Andreas KÃ¶nig suggested that Perl should support a
+1. Andreas König suggested that Perl should support a

          package "www.foo.org";